bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 ## 3. Conclusion

-From a purely financial perspective, Bisq is built to protect its users' privacy.
+From a financial perspective, Bisq is built to protect its users' privacy.
 It has a viable means of earning revenue integrated into its software, and it has no way to accumulate common assets (i.e., user data) to exploit later.

 As long as companies operating digital services are traditionally capitalistic (i.e., with a common balance sheet, incentivized to maximize returns for investors and executives), they will continue to exploit user data for profit.

 Profit-seeking on its own is not bad, but incentives that encourage immoral profit-seeking are bad.

+The Bisq DAO endeavors to maintain the positive aspects of a company to efficiently coordinate productivity while discarding the negative aspects that encourage privacy problems.

 In the next part in this series, we will discuss how the Bisq DAO's incentive structure discourages exploitation of its workers and users—another common tendency of traditional companies.